numerai/numerai-cli/README.md

 ```

 Your compute node is now setup and ready to run.
 It saves important configuration
+information in `$USER_HOME/.numerai/nodes.json`.
+This directory is VERY IMPORTANT!
+If you lose this directory without destroying your nodes, it creates very serious
+problems, so make sure you backup these files regularly.

-information in `$USER_HOME/.numerai/nodes.json` including the url for your Node Trigger.
+The `nodes.json` file also includes the url for your Node Trigger.
 This trigger is registered with whichever model you specified during configuration.
 Each trigger will be called Saturday morning right after a new round opens,
 and if the related job fails it will be triggered again around 24 hours later.